cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 {% imgTag /img/guides/retry-ability/eq.gif "Retrying built-in assertion" %}

 Some commands that cannot be retried still have built-in _waiting_.
-For example, the {% url '.click()' click %} command will not "blindly" send a click event to an element.
-As described in the "Assertions" section of {% url "`.click()`" click %}, it waits to click until the element becomes {% url "actionable" interacting-with-elements#Actionability %}.
+For example, as described in the "Assertions" section of {% url "`.click()`" click %}, the `click()` command waits to click until the element becomes {% url "actionable" interacting-with-elements#Actionability %}.

 Cypress tries to act like a human user would using the browser.